AstroLaura/FRBs_in_Pulsar_Obs/README.md

 I adapted <a href="https://github.com/BezuidenhoutMC/MosaicUtils/blob/master/Primary_plotter.py">Primary_plotter.py</a>
 to calculate the shape of the primary beam on the sky.

+## Requirements

+You will need python 3, numpy, astropy, and argparse to run the python script (plus jupyter notebook to run the notebook).

 ## What's in this respository

 <ul>